Wordpress vs. Squarespace — Why I Work Exclusively with Squarespace

 People are craving authenticity more than ever (thanks, social media and AI...) so anything you can do to show up as more real, more human, more *YOU* will foster a greater sense of connection with your audience.

-Download the free guide for three done-in-a-day ways to take your website from generic to genuine.
+Download the free guide for 3 easy ways to make your website stand out.

 Which platform do you use for your website?
 Squarespace, Wordpress, Wix, or something else?